-The Mandrillus drills, scientific name Mandrillus leucophaeus are primate of the family Cercopithecidae, which is also referred as to Old World Monkey.
-It is related to the baboon and more intensively associated to the mandrill.
+The Mandrillus drills, scientific name Mandrillus leucophaeus are primates of the family Cercopithecidae, which is also referred as to Old World Monkey.
+It is related to the baboon and is more intensively associated with the mandrill.

 Description